bhisaac/5eFP/5eFP-SRD.md

 ***Padded.*** Padded armor consists of quilted layers of cloth and batting.

 ***Leather.*** The breastplate and shoulder protectors of this armor are made of leather that has been stiffened by being boiled in oil.
 The rest of the armor is made of softer and more flexible materials.

-***Studded Leather.*** Made from tough but flexible leather, studded leather is reinforced with close-­set rivets or spikes.
+Some leather may also be studded or reinforced with close-set rivets or spikes.

 ### Medium Armor